ChessGoals Caro-Kann Course

-We surveyed hundreds of chess players.
-Those who improved the most studied openings using just 5% of their total chess time.
+We surveyed hundreds of chess players and those who improved the most studied openings using just 5% of their total chess time.
 We made this repertoire to get you to 5%.

 There is no reason to spend hours and hours memorizing opening lines you will never see.
 We’ve all been there.
-Studying line 400 of a 1000+ line opening repertoire and wondering if we’ll ever use it.
-Wondering if our time isn’t spent better somewhere else.
+We are studying line 400 of a 1000+ line opening repertoire and wondering if we’ll ever use it.
+We’re wondering if we are wasting our valuable chess time.

 We condensed everything you will see into just 90 lines.
 The Caro-Kann takes time to learn, but you can review it in under an hour.

-Since we have fewer lines, we focus heavily on resulting plans.
+Since we have fewer lines, we focus heavily on the resulting plans.

-After each and every line we leave you with a plan.
-You will never be left in the dark.
+After each line, we leave you with a plan.
+Never be left in the dark.
 You will know the best places to put your pieces and how to navigate the middlegame.